formal-verification-research/Modest-Probabilistic-Models-for-NoC/mod_vs_monolithic/README.md

 BUFFER_DEPTH = "3:3" # This is a way to set a const value, instead of a range
 # BUFFER_DEPTH == 3
 ```

+## Examples

+There is an example TOML file and modular NoC model given in this repository.
+Use these as a starting point if
+you need.

 ## TODOs